hsson/metavisor-cli/README.md

 The latest release of **metavisor-cli** is [1.0.0](https://github.com/brkt/metavisor-cli/releases/latest).

 ## Requirements
 This CLI is implemented using [Go](https://golang.org) (version 1.10 to be specific).
 Go must be installed in order to compile the CLI.
-If you don't have Go installed, every release of the CLI is also accompanied by pre-compiled binaries for Darwin, Linux, FreeBSD, OpenBSD, and Windows which don't have any additional dependenices.
+If you don't have Go installed, every release of the CLI is also accompanied by pre-compiled binaries for Darwin (macOS), Linux, FreeBSD, OpenBSD, and Windows which don't have any additional dependenices.
 To get the correct dependency versions when compiling, make sure to use the depedency management tool `dep`.

 ## Installation
 Start by either compiling the CLI from the source code, or grab a pre-compiled binary from the latest release of the CLI.
 To compile the CLI yourself, first make sure your Go environment is properly setup and that you cloned this project to `$GOPATH/src/github.com/brkt/metavisor-cli`, then run: